asdu1x/Lightweight-metal-scratch-detector/README.md

 Repository: https://github.com/asdu1x/Lightweight-metal-scratch-detector

-This repository contains inference code for our lightweight metal scratch detector, built on detectron2.
-It is intended to provide a ready-to-use demonstration of the model described in the paper.
+This repository contains code for our lightweight metal scratch detector.
+It is intended to provide a demonstration of the model described in the paper.

 -------
 Environment